awsdocs/amazon-ec2-user-guide-windows/doc_source/Stop_Start.md

 You can change the instance type, user data, and EBS\-optimization attributes of a stopped instance using the AWS Management Console or the command line interface\.
 You can't use the AWS Management Console to modify the `DeleteOnTermination`, kernel, or RAM disk attributes\.

 **To modify an instance attribute**
-+ To change the instance type, see [Changing the Instance Type](ec2-instance-resize.md)\.
++ To change the instance type, see [Changing the instance type](ec2-instance-resize.md)\.
-+ To change the user data for your instance, see [Working with Instance User Data](instancedata-add-user-data.md)\.
++ To change the user data for your instance, see [Working with instance user data](instancedata-add-user-data.md)\.
 + To enable or disable EBS–optimization for your instance, see [Modifying EBS–Optimization](ebs-optimized.md#modify-ebs-optimized-attribute)\.
 + To change the `DeleteOnTermination` attribute of the root volume for your instance, see [Updating the Block Device Mapping of a Running Instance](block-device-mapping-concepts.md#update-instance-bdm)\.